Wake Forest Baptist Named Center of Excellence in Geriatrics

 - support the early career development of geriatricians

-According to the Hartford Foundation, common attributes of the 24 centers of excellence include leadership in geriatrics; having a faculty focused on clinical care as well as research; access to excellent geriatric clinical facilities across the continuum of care; demonstrated success in obtaining competitive research funding, and a highly visible institutional commitment to geriatrics.
+According to the Hartford Foundation, common attributes of the 24 centers of excellence include leadership in geriatric medicine; having a faculty focused on clinical care as well as research; access to excellent geriatric clinical facilities across the continuum of care; demonstrated success in obtaining competitive research funding, and a highly visible institutional commitment to geriatrics.